CKohwo/CKohwo/README.md

 - 👋 Hi, I’m @CKohwo
 - 👀 I’m interested in the world of AI
-- 🌱 I’m currently learning Data science as a newbie
+- 🌱 I’m currently learning Data science
 - 💞️ I’m looking to enhance my knowledge bandwith with the goal of acquiring new insights.
 -